abdirahmanhassann/BasketBallApp/README.md

 ﻿# BasketBallApp

-# Tech Stack
+## Tech Stack
-- MERN Stack/ poential Postgress
+- MERN
-- Self hosted via VM/ Potentially AWS
+- Self host/AWS

-# Requirements
+## Requirements
-- Basketball website to allow players to meetup
+- Basketball website to allow players to meetup and play
 - Login functionality
-- Search within an area
+- Search within a radius
-- All mathces within the area served to the player
+- All matches within the area displayed to a user
-- Hosts to allow any one in, or get approved one by one
+- Hosts can open a game up to anyone, or have an approval process to vet the players
-- Hosts to accept/reject incoming players
+- Host must then accept/reject the player
-- Track whether a player turns up
+- Track which players turned up
-- Track whether a host made a game
+- Track which hosts made the game happen

-# Tech
+## Tech
 - Using JWT and google auth
-- Tables: User, Game, Review
+- Database schema will consist of a user table, game table, reviews table
-- Figma Design (Insert Link)
+- Figma design (to be linked in the future)